 Member of the City Council of Liverpool for more than 30 years, Richard Kemp is the current leader of the main opposition group – the Liberal Democrats.
 He is also the Director of World Merit, a global social organization that works with about 120.000 youngsters in 130 countries, helping them develop new activities in their own communities, focused on the 17 SDG of the United Nations.

-Specialized in Constitutional Law and Human Rights, Teresa Violante is the Director of the Estoril Conferences, a researcher in the University of Frankfurt, Germany, and researcher at CEDIS (Centro de Investigação & Desenvolvimento sobre Direito e Sociedade, FDUNL).
-She was a Law Clerk at the judge’s office of the Portuguese Constitutional Court between 2007 and 2017 and has dozens of articles and chapters published in several specialized magazines and books.
+Specialized in Constitutional Law and Human Rights, Teresa Violante is the Director of the Estoril Conferences, a research fellow at the Goethe University of Frankfurt and a visiting researcher fellow at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg.
+She was a Law Clerk at the Portuguese Constitutional Court between 2007 and 2017 and has published extensively in her fields of expertise.